waynetee/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your PropertyWhiz.

 4. Double-click the file to start the app.
 The [Graphical User Interface (GUI)](#glossary) similar to below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+PropertyWhiz comes with sample data, so you can try out our features right away.<br>

    ![Ui](images/Ui.png)